-Those who are conducting the weigh-in must be SafeSport trained and possess a current background check with USA Weightlifting.
+Those who are conducting the weigh-in must hold a current SafeSport certification and possess a current background check with USA Weightlifting.

-The speaker can technically be un-certified, but they need to be familiar with the rules so that they are able to keep the competition flowing.
+The speaker can be uncertified, but they need to be familiar with the rules so that they are able to keep the competition flowing.